zowe/docs-site/docs/user-guide/cli-usingcli.md

   - **Specifying environment variables in a Jenkins environment (or other automation server) to store credentials securely.**
     You can set values in Jenkins environment variables for use in scripts that run in your CI/CD pipeline.
-You can define Jenkins environment variables in the same manner that you can on your PC.
+You can define Jenkins environment variables in the same manner that you can on your computer.
 You can also define sensitive information in the Jenkins secure credential store.
 For example, you might need to define your mainframe password in the secure credential store so that it is not available